 Again, they may ask to take a picture of your face or iris, and they may take your fingerprints.
 Just comply and move on.

 If you checked-in baggage, you get to collect it at this point.

 The plane crew mentioned the baggage carousel number on arrival on the plane.
 Go to that number and wait for your suitcase to arrive.

 If your luggage hasn’t come (it is rather rare) go to the information airport desk nearby.

 There are two areas, the green, and the red customs area.
 If you don’t have anything to declare, go through the green one, if you have something to declare go through the red one.

-If you crossed the green area, your hand luggage is usually taken through the x-ray machine, sometimes they skip that part.
+If you cross the green area, your hand luggage is usually taken through the x-ray machine, sometimes they skip that part.
 Do as they ask you and open up your luggage if they want you to do so.
-You can get fined if you had something to declare and you didn’t do so.
+You can get fined if you had something to declare, and you didn’t do so.

 Long-haul flights always serve food (except budget airlines).
 Short flights may not serve a meal.
 You can check that in your booking in advance.

 When is the best time to take a flight?